-Do you feel like the number of opportunities available to you is starting to dwindle?
+Do you feel like the number of opportunities being made available to you is starting to dwindle?
 Does it seem like there are fewer and fewer chances for personal and financial growth because things are contracting all around you?

 Is that reality or just your perception?